Eduard-K-A/Eduard-K-A/README.md

 - 📘 I'm always on the lookout for **new things to learn**, whether it's a framework, a concept, or a cool tool.
 - 🤹‍♂️ **Fun fact:** I tend to multitask a lot, it's my secret way of keeping things exciting!

-Feel free to explore my work or connect with me!!
+Feel free to explore my work or connect with me!